OracleSiebel/ConfiguringSiebel/ExampleCode/DISA/README.md

 1. Locate _&lt;DISA_HOME&gt;\DesktopIntSiebelAgent\lib_ folder and find **disa-api.jar** and **gson.jar** in this folder, add the two jar file paths to the class path of the plugin project.

-2. Create a plugin for component inherit from Operator base class
+2. Create a plugin which will inherit from relevant "operator" base class
     *   Create **a new Java Package** for the component operator class and other related files if any.
     *   Create **a new component Operator class**.
         *   Inherit from **CSSWSSingletonOperator** if the operator is designed for sequential tasks, and does not have requirement for parallel execution.
-The requests for the same operator type from different components will be place in one queue and processed in one single thread.
+The requests for the same operator type from different components will be place in one queue and processed in a single thread.
         *   Inherit from **CSSWSOperator** if the operator is required to handling tasks in parallel, or tasks are expected to execute for a long time.
-Each component will be assigned to a new operator instance, and with separate thread for each operator, tasks can be processed in parallel.
+Each component will be assigned to a new operator instance with a separate thread for each operator, tasks can be processed in parallel.
     *   Implement **getType**, return component type string.
 This string should be in accordance with the CompType specified when calling CreateWSHandler to create the corresponding WSHandler at Siebel OpenUI side.
 A custom plugin type must start with string "plugin_" to indicate it is a plugin operator.
     *   Implement **getVersion**, return component version string, to support comp version check between WSHandler and Operator.
 The version should be in MAJOR.MINOR.PATCH format.
 Modify the version number according to rules defined in [Appendix A. Version Check (Backward Compatibility)](#appendix-a-version-check-backward-compatibility)
-    *   Implement **processMessage**, add the task process logic here, if the operator message queue has new message added, this method will be called with the JSON format message as the parameter.
+    *   Implement **processMessage**, this is your primary task logic.
+If the operator message queue has new message added, this method will be called with the JSON format message as the parameter.
     *   Implement **component logic** needed as private methods.
     *   Implement **onSessionClose**  (optional), for any work need to be done when the connection to Open UI has been closed.
     *   Call **sendMessage** to send com.google.gson.JsonObject [gson](https://github.com/google/gson) type message from DISA to Siebel OpenUI.